FAQ for Students & Parents

 What is the deadline to apply for the program?

 Like many universities, we have rolling admissions.
 This means that we accept students throughout the semester until a program fills up.
-The sooner you apply, the better your chances at getting accepted.
+The sooner you apply, the better your chances at getting accepted and higher your priority for class choices, accommodation preferences and adventure.
 Chatting with a team member directly will also help you better understand the application process and selection criteria.
 Click here to schedule a chat!

 Is a deposit required to apply?
 Is it refundable?

-Applications will not be considered for acceptance until you complete your $500 deposit.
-This deposit goes towards the cost of your program.
+Applications will not be considered for acceptance until you complete your $150 application fee and $350 deposit.
+This application fee and deposit goes towards the cost of your program.
 It is not an additional fee.
 If you are not accepted to their program, the deposit is 100% refundable.
 If you choose to withdraw, the refund policy differs depending on the time of year.
 Please see the detailed policy here.

 How do I send an official transcript?
 Where do I send it?